RaghavSrivastava25/RaghavSrivastava25/README.md

 We have vacancies for various internship roles at StockBrain.

-To apply, send me your:
+To apply, mail me your:
 - Github
 - Screentime
 - Resting Heart Rate